 There are many nice, narrow streets around the city center.
 However, one of the most interesting ones that you simply shouldn’t miss is Trubarjeva cesta.
 The street is lined with small shops, book stores, gift shops and some nice little cafes.
 Don’t miss to take a stroll around it!
-Also, check out the Dragon bridge with the Dragon statue just around the corner.
+Also, check out the Dragon Bridge with the dragon statue just around the corner.

 Walk along the River Ljubljanica Canal (Cankarjevo Nabrezje)

-Have fun at the Museum of Illusions
+Have fun at the Museum of illusions

-Take Funicular to Ljubljana Castle
+Take the funicular to Ljubljana Castle

-You can reach the Ljubljana castle by foot, but taking the funicular is more fun and saves you time, which is nice since you only have one day in Ljubljana.
-The medieval castle that dates back to the 15th century, is situated on a hill, 60 meters above the Old Town.
-Today the castle is fully restored and it became a venue for cultural events.
-One of a few museums that can be visited is a Museum of puppets.
-Don’t miss a chance to climb the tower for an amazing city view.
+You can reach the Ljubljana Castle on foot, but taking the funicular is more fun and saves you time, which is nice since you only have one day in Ljubljana.
+The medieval castle that dates back to the 15th century is situated on a hill 60 meters above the Old Town.
+Combining city and castle sighseeing in a tour is another great option if you want to get most of the city in a short time.

 Relax in the Tivoli Park